Skip to content

 Metascience

-I work in metascience to assess and improve transparency and reproducibility of research using quantitative methods.
-Particular interests include multi-analyst designs, quality control and error checking, researchers’ incentives, and evidence synthesis.
+We work in metascience to make research more trustworthy and useful.
+To this end, we measure and assess transparency and reproducibility on a large scale.
+We also run experiments to try and improve research quality.
+Particular interests in meta-science include multi-analyst designs, quality control and error checking, researchers’ incentives, and evidence synthesis.

 Neuroscience